swiftlang/swift-evolution/proposals/0378-package-registry-auth.md

 Log in to a package registry.
 SwiftPM will verify the credentials using the registry service's [`login` API](#login-api).
-If it returns a successful response, credentials will be persisted to the operating system's credential store if supported, or the user-level `.netrc` file otherwise.
+If it returns a successful response, credentials will be persisted to the operating system's credential store if supported, or the user-level netrc file otherwise.
 The user-level configuration file located at `~/.swiftpm/configuration/registries.json` will also be updated.